-Fingal is located within the Dublin Region and partly within the Dublin Metropolitan Area, with the remainder of the County, located within the Core Region.
+Flood Zone Data Source(s) PFRA The National Planning Framework (NPF), supported by the National Development Plan (NDP), is the Government's high-level strategic plan for shaping the future growth and development of the Country, centred around ten National Strategic Outcomes (NSOS), which are underpinned by National Policy Objectives (NPOs).
+The Eastern and Midland Regional Spatial and Economic Strategy 2019-2031 (EMRSES) is a strategic plan to support implementation of the NPF and NDP, with the approach guided by sixteen Regional Policy Objectives (RPOs).
+Criteria 1 Fingal is located within the Dublin Region and partly within the Dublin Metropolitan Area, with the remainder of the County, located within the Core Region.
 The development within the DMA forms a central part of the policy within the RSES guided by the Dublin Metropolitan Area Strategic Plan (MASP), with Swords listed as a Key Town and areas classified as Dublin City and Suburbs, this includes Blanchardstown, Baldoyle, Sutton, Howth, Belcamp, Balgriffin, Santry, Charlestown, and Meakestown.
-Development within the Core Area will continue to become more selfsustaining and to attract high quality knowledge-based employment at strategic accessible locations.
+Development within the Core Area will continue to become more self- sustaining and to attract high quality knowledge-based employment at strategic accessible locations.
 Development within Fingal is consistent with RSES and MASP.
 Balscadden is a rural village within the Core region of the County.

-Balscadden is located to the north-west of Balbriggan and just south of the County Meath border.
+Criteria 2 Balscadden is located to the north-west of Balbriggan and just south of the County Meath border.
 Balscadden, along with the other towns and villages in the Core region, has potential for appropriate levels of growth and consolidation.
-Balscadden is listed in Table 2.16 of the Draft

-Development Plan as an area which will be subject to a Local Area Plan over the Plan Period.
+Balscadden is listed in Table 2.16 of the Development Plan as an area which will be subject to a Local Area Plan over the Plan Period.
 Balscadden is essential to provide viable housing alternatives to housing in the open countryside with the level of growth managed through the Core Strategy and the Local Area Plan process, providing opportunities for the establishment of sustainable rural communities.
-The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable of the urban settlement and in particular: • Comprises significant previously developed and / or under-utilised lands. • Will be essential in achieving compact and sustainable urban growth.
-This SFRA has demonstrated that parts of the zoned lands are at risk of flooding and within Flood Zone A and Flood Zone B. The source of the flood zone data (PFRA) is not considered suitable for this Stage 2 Initial Flood Risk Assessment.
-Criteria 3 Site-specific FRAs should be prepared in accordance with the development management guidance set out in Section 6 of this SFRA.
+The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable of the urban settlement and in particular: Is essential to facilitate the regeneration and/or expansion of the centre of the urban settlement.
+Comprises significant previously developed and / or under-utilised lands.
+Is within or adjoining the core of an established or designated urban settlement.
+Will be essential in achieving compact and sustainable urban growth.
+There are no suitable alternative lands for the particular use in areas at lower risk of flooding within or adjoining the core of the urban settlement.
+Criteria 3 This SFRA has demonstrated that parts of the zoned lands are at risk of flooding and within Flood Zone A and Flood Zone B. The source of the flood zone data (PFRA) is not considered suitable for this Stage 2 Initial Flood Risk Assessment.
+Site-specific FRAs should be prepared in accordance with the development management guidance set out in Section 6 of this SFRA.
 Development proposals in Flood Zone A or B shall be subject to a Stage 3 Site Specific Flood Risk Assessment and a Development Management Justification Test where applicable.